hiteshK03/EE-Lab-Reports/README.md

 Lab1 - Non-idealities in Op-amps\
 Lab2 - Schmitt Trigger, Monostable, and Astable Circuits\
 Lab3 - Precision Rectifiers\
-Lab4 - Instrumentation Amplifier on load cell sensor
+Lab4 - Instrumentation Amplifier on load cell sensor\
+Lab5 - Observing frequency response of a filter in time domain
 # EE 234 - Machines Lab
 These are the reports made for the experiments performed in the machines lab\
 Lab1 - Power Analysis in balanced 3 phase circuits\